LUWIZ

 MeasurementManual searches plus AI SERP tracking toolsVisible in Search Console via position zero

 The optimization logic partly converges: a clear, well-structured passage serves both formats.
-But the AI Overview demands broader coverage of the topic, because Google draws from several sources and several sub-questions.
-This is precisely the terrain of Answer Engine Optimization: structuring your content to be the answer, whatever engine serves it.
+But the AI Overview demands broader topic coverage, because Google draws from several sources and several sub-questions.
+If you want to dig into the differences in format and stakes, read our dedicated analysis on featured snippet vs AI Overview.

 Measuring and managing zero-click

 The AI Overview accelerates the zero-click trend: the user gets their answer without visiting your site.
-It's a fact to build into strategy, not a fate to endure.
+It's a fact to fold into strategy, not a fate to endure.

-The impact on traffic is real but uneven.
+The traffic impact is real but uneven.
 On simple informational queries, clicks drop.
 On complex or transactional queries, the need to click persists.
-The first step is to map your queries: which ones trigger an AI Overview, which ones stay at the click.
+The first step is to map your queries: which trigger an AI Overview, which stay on the click.

-Also monitor your cross-referenced AI visibility data.
-As a reminder, only 11% of domains are cited by both ChatGPT and AI Overviews: being visible on one engine does not guarantee presence on the others.
+Also watch your cross-engine AI visibility data.
+As a reminder, only 11% of domains are cited by both ChatGPT and AI Overviews: being visible on one engine doesn't guarantee presence on the others.
 Each surface demands its own work.
-This is one of the points we detail in our comparison GEO vs SEO.
+This is notably the case for Perplexity, which applies its own citation rules, as we show in our guide on optimizing for Perplexity.

 Even without a click, being cited creates value.
-Your name appears as an authority source in the answer the user reads.
-This brand impression, repeated across queries in your field of expertise, builds awareness and steers later searches toward you, often through direct navigation or branded queries.
+Your name appears as a source of authority in the answer the user reads.
+This brand impression, repeated across the queries in your field of expertise, builds awareness and steers later searches toward you, often via direct navigation or branded queries.

 Key takeaway

 Optimizing for AI Overviews doesn't replace SEO, it extends it.
-The foundation remains the organic top 10, but the citation is won on structure: direct answers, question-answer pairs, coverage of the sub-questions from query fan-out, FAQPage schema, and freshness.
+The foundation stays the organic top 10, but the citation is won on structure: direct answers, question-answer pairs, coverage of query fan-out sub-questions, FAQPage schema, and freshness.
 The citation-selection algorithm has its own rules, and a well-built position 7 can beat a poorly structured position 1.

 Is your site visible in AI Overviews?

-We audit your presence in Google's and AI engines' answers for free, and identify the passages to structure so you get cited.
-Book your audit.
+We audit your presence in Google and AI engine answers for free, and identify the exact passages to structure so you get cited.
+Book your audit with the Luwiz Method.

 Questions fréquentes